Introduction:

 Expressing yourself is a process of communication when one person expresses information about himself.
 The data can be complex or experimental, and this may include thoughts, feelings, desires, intentions, disappointments, victories, fears, dreams and more than your preferences, comics, and options.

 Self-isolation is an important building that limits our closeness and cannot be achieved without it.
 Self-esteem is normal.
-Excessive confidence can be considered at the expense of costs and prizes, which can be passed on the hypothesis of social trade.
+Excessive confidence can be considered at the expense of costs and prizes, which can be passed on to the hypothesis of social trade.
 Most of the discoveries occurred before the system of social development, but it is extremely exaggerated to distinguish it later.

-The need for the self-disclosure- to open up a long-term orientation began with Sigmund Freud, who said that customers should disclose everything that comes to mind.
+The need for self-disclosure- to open up a long-term orientation began with Sigmund Freud, who said that customers should disclose everything that comes to mind.
 It is expected that this day will continue.
-Practitioners who follow several consultations acknowledge that counseling will not be successful without disclosing the client because healing occurs by discussing sensitive content and solving problems related to content.
+Practitioners who follow several consultations acknowledge that counselling will not be successful without disclosing the client because healing occurs by discussing sensitive content and solving problems related to content.
 This belief is a practice of healing that is not supported by the world, but some consultants believe that consumer attitudes themselves suffer when it comes to scandal.

 Self-disclosure of clients has focused on extensive research, beginning with the work of Sidney Zhorard, who studied what information customers show and who.
-Evidence from research shows that many clients disclose important information and their disclosure focuses on their or their parents.
+Evidence from research shows that many clients disclose important information, and their disclosure focuses on their or their parents.

-Substance misuse:
+Substance Misuse:

-In 2010, about 5% of people (230 million) used the illegal material, and the 27 million people are at risk of using high-risk drugs, known as the use of repeated medications that are harmful to their health, psychological problems or social problems that threaten them.
+In 2010, about 5% of people (230 million) used illegal material, and 27 million people are at risk of using high-risk drugs, known as the use of repeated medications that are harmful to their health, psychological problems or social problems that threaten them.
 In 2015, the disruption of drugs resulted in the death of 307,400 people, from 165,000 deaths in 1990.
 Of these, the largest number is accounted for by consumption of 137,500 alcoholics, an opioid trauma disorder with 122,100 deaths, amphetamine disorders at 12,200 and 11,100 cocaine deaths.

-Research Methodology and design
+Research Methodology And Design

 Introduction